Spanishiwa/Moosic/README.md

 Moosic is a lightweight app complete with CSS3 animations and pre-loaded fonts from Google.

 Features to come:
-> Sort playlist by Album, Artist, Duration, or Title
+> Hover/Active states for sorting by Album, Artist, Length, or Title

 ### Tech